 - On the user side, the user’s computer and hence his/her data is compromised and can result in identity theft.

 Common Types of Website Threats

 The most common and noticed is clickjacking.
 In this method, a transparent layer of malicious code sits on a button or video.
 When you click on the button, it downloads the code to your computer.
-You might have seen similar methods for advertising on C grade websites, mostly related to piracy and porn etc.
+You might have seen similar methods for advertising on C-grade websites, mostly related to piracy and adult content, etc.

 Website redirection vulnerabilities enable hackers to use the redirections for their gains.
 They can either intercept data being exchanged or use the redirection to redirect users to a phishing site.

 Among other types of websites, threats are targeted attacks using readymade exploit kits available easily on the Internet.
 These kits enable the hackers to target certain (types of) websites and add malicious links to them.
 Another method is to send emails to the website with malicious links that bypass the unsuspecting webmaster to make it a malicious website.

 The recent attacks on popular websites indicate that even the biggest websites are vulnerable.
 People who once lose their credentials are not likely to return to the site again.